 We will upgrade an Assistant Engineer position to a Senior Engineer position as this reflects the need to manage multiple complex projects going forward.
-With these changes, the overall salaries and benefit budget is still \$553,037 or 2.3% less than in FY 22.
+With these changes, the overall salaries and benefit budget is still 2.3% lower than FY 22.